Olibabba/bikesharing/README.md

 ### Overview

-After performing an exploratory analysis of the bike share program in NYC, we have found sufficient data to inform a piolet program in Des Moines, Iowa.
+After performing an exploratory analysis of the bike share program in NYC, we have found sufficient data to inform a pilot program in Des Moines, Iowa.
 Now we have created a presentation of the data we have found to bring to investors to convince them that our idea is a solid business proposal and worth invesitng in.

 ### Results